The Beginning of Urban Youth Impact

 Central to UYI's mission is fostering a loving relationship with Jesus Christ.
 In 2011, Bow Down Church was established to provide on-site spiritual growth opportunities for children and families impacted by UYI programming.

-In 2020, UYI initiated Carver Christian Academy, offering free private school education to inner-city youth.
-Presently, 51 students are enrolled in kindergarten through third grade, with a growing waitlist.
+In 2020, UYI started Carver Christian Academy, offering free private school education to inner-city youth.
 The aspiration is to add one grade each year until a complete elementary and middle school is established.

-UYI's outreach programs have also expanded to encompass three low-income housing facilities in West Palm Beach, Riviera Beach, and Belle Glade.
+UYI's outreach programs have also expanded to encompass low-income housing facilities in West Palm Beach and Riviera Beach.

 UYI, equipped with extensive experience, programming expertise, and reliable partnerships, aims to alter the life trajectories of children residing in disadvantaged neighborhoods within Palm Beach County.
 As the only faith-based organization in Palm Beach County employing a comprehensive approach, UYI addresses the needs of inner-city youth through elementary education, afterschool programs, family support, career readiness, and enrichment activities.
 Every week, over 300 children actively engage in UYI programs, with an annual estimate of over 1,000 individuals, including family members, connecting with its mission.